landfoci/leqa.github.io/_posts/2021-09-07-ublock-origin-as-a-productivity-tool.md

 ---
 layout: post
 title: uBlock Origin as a productivity tool
-summary: Content filtering can be used beyond blocking ads.
 ---

 There are about a million bajillion articles already about maximizing